Date: Tuesday 21 February 2023

-We are delighted to announce that the inaugural IIC MENA Chapter event will be kindly hosted by The Communications Regulatory Authority (CRA) Qatar and will take place on Tuesday 21 February in Doha.
+We are delighted to announce that the inaugural IIC MENA Chapter event was kindly hosted by The Communications Regulatory Authority (CRA) Qatar and took place on Tuesday 21 February in Doha.

-We are pleased to let you know His Excellency Mohammed bin Ali Al-Mannai, Minister of the MCIT and President of the CRA, will give a welcome address to open this event and the launch of the IIC’s MENA Chapter.
+His Excellency Hassan Jassim Al-Sayed, Advisor to the Minister of Communications and Information Technology for Technical Affairs, gave a welcome address to open this event and the launch of the IIC’s MENA Chapter.

-This one-day event will enable the opportunity for attendees to discuss some of the most challenging issues the industry is currently facing in the region.
+This one-day event enabled the opportunity for attendees to discuss some of the most challenging issues the industry is currently facing in the region.

 Registration Fees for delegates

 Tuesday 21 February 2023

 IIC Members – Free